Stody Lodge Gardens

 His major contribution was the Azalea Water Garden, which exists almost exactly as he laid it out, though more azaleas have been planted over the years.
 He chose an expanse of boggy ground near the original Stody Lodge for his new garden.
 There are now over 2,000 azaleas covering roughly 2 acres, thought to be the largest single planting of azalea mollis in the UK.

 In 1932 Stody was purchased by Lord Rothermere, owner of the Daily Mail newspaper.
 Shortly after he purchased the estate the existing Lodge was severely damaged in a fire.
 Lord Rothermere decided to rebuild the Lodge on a different site.

 The formal gardens have been softened over the years with colourful herbaceous borders, laid out by Adel MacNicol.
 Other changes include ornamental trees like camelia and magnolia.
-Throughout these changes great care was take to keep the basic layout and style of the gardens as they were in 1932.
+Throughout these changes, great care was taken to keep the basic layout and style of the gardens as they were in 1932.

 The garden is open on specified days, usually in May, but check the website for current details to be sure.
 We came on a stunning sunny day in May, and found that half of Norfolk had the same idea.
 Well, not really, but there were a lot of families enjoying the gardens, taking a cold drink on the lawns in front of the house, and walking through the woods to the water gardens.

 Stody really is a garden in two parts.
 Near the house are more formal garden areas, with an old rose garden defined by curving hedges, a formal pergola, and the Long Walk, leading from the main lawn to the neoclassical Coalbrook Urn in front of the historic ha-ha.